Introduction To Chronic Kidney Disease

 Is Stage 3 kidney disease considered severe?

 Stage 3 of chronic kidney disease must be taken seriously.
 However, the stage is considered moderate as the kidneys are still functioning.
-You can reverse the disease by consulting a doctor and making necessary lifestyle changes.
+You can reverse the disease by consulting a kidney doctor and making necessary lifestyle changes.

 How can I strengthen my kidneys?